Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 Halloween Hilarity!

-On Friday October 31st from 3:30-5pm, West Water Street was closed off so that all of the little ghouls and goblins and go trick-or-treating at local businesses.
+On Friday October 31st from 3:30-5pm, West Water Street was closed off so that all of the little ghouls and goblins could go trick-or-treating at local businesses.
 We held our usual mini street carnival with games and prizes for families.

 The Grand Opening was GRAND!